mminer/mminer.github.com/_posts/2017-06-17-methodic-run-functions-by-clicking-a-button.md

     </iframe>
 </div>

-If this looks like something your game development environment pines for (or if you simply want to make me a wealthy man), you can [purchase Methodic](https://assetstore.unity.com/packages/tools/utilities/methodic-954) for $10 on the Unity Asset Store.
+If this looks like something your game development environment pines for (or if you want to make me a wealthy man), you can [purchase Methodic](https://assetstore.unity.com/packages/tools/utilities/methodic-954) for $10 on the Unity Asset Store.
 I can't promise that you'll make better games with it, but you *might*, and is that an opportunity you can ignore?
 Not in this economy.

 ---